mattlau123/nametag/README.md

 - **Switch modes any time** using **Single NameTag** / **Batch NameTags** at the top.
 - **No logo is fine.** Tags without a logo show neat, centred text.
+- **Displays save battery on their own.** Bluetooth switches off about 10 minutes after a reset, and the name stays on screen — so a charged display lasts a long time.
+Just press reset when you need to update it again.

 ---